 There's a Process

 Make sure to soften unflavored gelatin in a bit of cold water, then pour boiling hot water over it and stir until you can't see any gelatin particles at all.
 Powdered flavored gelatin is dissolved by just pouring boiling water over it and stirring for 3 to 4 minutes.
-Don't try to rush this process; the gelatin particles must totally disappear for best results.
+Don't try to rush this process; the gelatin particles must totally disappear for the best results.
 Scoop up a bit of the mixture in your spoon and examine it closely.
 If you don't see any particles, you're set.
 If you're lucky enough to find sheet gelatin, you'll have an easier time since that product dissolves immediately after being softened in cold water.

 Fresh or Frozen Items That You Shouldn't Use